< Go to Backpacking Tents

 Cons: Slightly heavy and bulky, older style materials.

 The Black Diamond Mesa was once a top performing two door tent.
-In the years since its 2007 release numerous other tents have come to overshadow it, and Black Diamond has yet to update it.
-The pole design is quick to setup and stronger than many other two door tents, but the fabrics are moderate quality-- not as strong, as light, or as durable as newer and higher quality materials.
+In the years since its 2007 release numerous other tents have come to overshadow it, and another year ticks by and Black Diamond has yet to update it.
+The pole design is quick to set-up and stronger than many other two door tents, but the fabrics are of moderate quality-- not as strong, light, or durable as newer and higher quality materials.
 Some aspects of this tent are excellent, like the partial solid walls, the supportive pockets, and the extra length that makes tall people more comfortable.
-We hope Black Diamond updates the Mesa soon.
+We hope Black Diamond updates the Mesa and shaves some weight soon.

 Weight and Packed Size

-The Mesa’s polyurethane coated ripstop nylon floor and fly are the greatest area for potential improvement.
+As we already mentioned, the Mesa's weight is one of its limiting factors.
+The Mesa's polyurethane coated ripstop nylon floor and fly are the greatest area for potential improvement.
 The fly is made of 40-denier ripstop polyster with a 1500mm silicone/polyurethane coating.
 The floor is a 70-denier ripstop nylon with a 2000mm polyurethane coating.
 These materials are nowhere near as durable or as strong as silicone impregnated nylons (polyester is budget tent material), and are a far cry from the stunning performance of cuben fiber (found in ultralight tents).
-The Mesa’s polyurethane is highly prone to hydrolysis.
-Again, see our Buying Advice Article for more info on tent fabrics and coatings.
+The Mesa's polyurethane is highly prone to hydrolysis.
+Reference our Buying Advice Article for more info on tent fabrics and coatings.

 OutdoorGearLab Member Reviews